Surgical mask: General public

-In community and home settings, the use of facemasks and respirators generally are not recommended, with other measures preferred such as avoiding close contact, maintaining good hand hygiene, and wearing cloth face coverings.
+In community and home settings, the use of facemasks and respirators is generally not recommended, with other measures such as avoiding close contact, maintaining good hand hygiene, and wearing cloth face coverings being preferred instead.
 Surgical masks provide some protection against the spread of diseases, and improvised masks provide about half as much protection.

-The custom of wearing surgical masks began in Japan in the early 20th century, when the Spanish flu pandemic swept the world and killed 20 to 40 million people.
+The custom of wearing surgical masks in public began in Japan in the early 20th century during the Spanish flu pandemic, which killed 20 to 40 million people worldwide.
 A second global influenza pandemic in 1934 established the use of surgical masks in Japan.
-Later, this custom spread to East Asia.
+Later, this custom spread to other parts of East Asia.

 In Japan and Taiwan, surgical masks have commonly been worn in winter months during the flu season by those who have respiratory illnesses as a courtesy intended to prevent viral transmission.
-People in Japan as well as Korea and China may also wear masks in any season because of air pollution or allergies.
+People in Japan, as well as Korea and China, may also wear masks in any season to guard against air pollution or allergies.
 Some younger Japanese people wear masks and audio headsets to signal a desire to avoid interaction.
 Hay fever has been common in Japan since the 1980s, and as of 2019, 42.5% of the Japanese population suffers from some form of hay fever, with 38.8% suffering from cedar pollinosis, making the use of surgical masks more common in winter and spring.
 On the other hand, acupuncturist Michelle M. Ching says that mask-wearing as a custom appeared in East Asia rather than other parts of the world also facing pollution and disease due to the historical influence of Traditional Chinese Medicine and its ideas about air and wind.